josegrq/Sweat/README.md

 # Sweat

+Description:
+Sweat is a social media web application specially cretaed for the use of athletes in the community.
+This app follows the same foot steps as other social media applications like Facebook, Twitter, and Instagram.
 INSTRUCTIONS:
 After you have clone the reposory into a local folder, run the command below to install all the dependencies.
 You need to be in the folder where the repository was cloned.